ThomasTSWD/ThomasTSWD/README.md

 <!-- START_JOKE_SECTION -->
-> Neither genius, fame, nor love show the greatness of the soul.
-Only kindness can do that.
+> Always be yourself, express yourself, have faith in yourself, do not go out and look for a successful personality and duplicate it.
 >
-> - Jean Lacordaire
+> - Bruce Lee
 <!-- END_JOKE_SECTION -->